Best Active Indoor Toys

 Physical activity and active play are vital to a child’s development.
-Aside from the obvious health benefits of regular exercise, active play provides opportunities for learning and practice of gross motor skills.
+Aside from the obvious health benefits of regular exercise, active toys provides opportunities for learning and practice of gross motor skills.
 It also supports executive function, including skills like paying attention and seeing tasks through to completion.
 In the same way we don’t always get enough exercise ourselves, even though we know its benefits (Do you guys have that gym membership collecting dust like I do?), we sometimes don’t always find the time to provide enough active play for our children either.
 You might not have a backyard, or it might be too cold or too rainy to be outside.
 We’ve all let those excuses get in the way before, only to find ourselves left with a child that’s full of pent up energy and nothing to do with it.
 If that’s the case, know that there are lots of options for active play indoors instead.

 There are lots of options that provide guided exercise instruction in a fun and interactive way.
 Bakari is a fitness and memory game in one.
 Players earn points by matching activity cards and completing the challenges on the cards.
 Fitivities is another board game that requires players to complete different exercises as they move their game piece around the mat.
 If you can’t make it to your own yoga class, join your child in a game of yoga activity blocks.
 Take turns rolling the dice and performing the yoga poses together for the time shown on the dice.
 To up the stakes a bit, Yoga Spinner allows players to collect a colored card for every pose they’re able to hold for 10 seconds.
 The first player to collect a card in every color wins.